MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 - There is a diagnostic PS cmdlet to check the data completeness to figure out storage problem.
 - By applying the existing backup and restore methodology of SMB system, it provides relatively reasonable disaster recover.

-## Limitations of remote share provider
+## Limitations of Remote Share Provider

 Remote Share Provider introduces the new storage system into SharePoint.
 Any additional system can introduce complexity and reliability downgrade in some circumstances.
 As it is based on RBS, following are some of the limitations that are also applicable to Remote Share Provider:
 - Encryption is not supported on BLOBs, even if transparent data encryption is enabled.
 - RBS does not support using data compression.
 - As content database and BLOB storages are separated.
 Backup and restore from farm and content database level are not enough for disaster recovering.
 BLOB storages need to be backed up and recovered at the same time when performing farm and content database level backup and recover.

-## Advantages and disadvantages of remote share provider
+## Advantages and disadvantages of Remote Share Provider

 When compared with storing BLOBs inside SQL server, there are advantages and disadvantages to use Remote Share Provider.